BruceRoyce/int_kittl/README.md

 - the render methods are updated to follow a simpler and more straight-forward logics, and most importntly to take advantage of prepared data during the instantioation.

-#### Further imporvement
+#### Problem 2

+I have added a check to skip rendering the shapes that are falling outside of the canvas visible area. via `isInView`.
+(See `engine/utils/camera.ts` function `isInView`)

+#### Other imporvements applied

-The setup can further improved if we set a flag to notify the renderer when `viewport` is set.
-With that the _absolute-to-relative_ calculations can be skipped where not neccessary (eg. when the colour is changed but not the position)
+- The setup is improved to notify the renderer when `viewport` is changed.
+So the recalculation for the points positions ONLY happens when there is a camera movement, otherwise prepared data will be reused.
+(See `engine/utils/camera.ts` function `isCameraMoved`)

+- Invalidity checks brought to be executed as early as possible to avoid waste. ((See `engine/utils/objectSanity/isObjectSane.ts` function `isObjectValid`))

 # Part 2